fbusching/piercehacker_canvas_tutorial.md/Canvas_tutorial.md

 1. To access to the Files tab, go to the **Account** tab and click on **Files**.

 2. After hitting that, you will be sent to your **Files** tab.
 In the files tab, you will be able to do a few things.
      - You can upload assignments into your files.
-At the top right of the screen, there should be a blue
+At the top right of the screen, there should be a blue <font color="blue">Upload</font> symbol

 <img src="https://lh4.googleusercontent.com/IsfSNGFlOJ8mlI5xHfyniGN_dzntSGBntNdPlJSQkSQjgum75m0x_LaUZgj_brpCXvYNPUHUXuRFoXWFxwet7k-yaLwR-tCARhz8i75-=s1030" width="806" height="312">